OMGPool/guide/docs/resources/amas.md

 # AMAs

+_This section will quickly become outdated.
+Community contributions toward keeping this up-to-date are welcome!_

 The OmiseGO team answers AMAs on [Reddit]() on a weekly basis.
 Here are the archives,

 - [#1 - May 30, 2018](https://www.reddit.com/r/omise_go/comments/8l26cg/official_question_thread_for_omisego_ama_1/)
 - [#2 - October 22, 2018](https://www.reddit.com/r/omise_go/comments/9qemoy/omisego_ama_2_october_22_2018/)